Lushai Expedition (1869): Forward Policy

 The forces set out in late February.
 Edgar's column surmounted many difficulties before reaching Bazarghat on 12 March 1869.
-The upas of Vonpilal reported to Edgar of Vonpilal's death and that his mother Impanee would make amends with the British.
+The ministers (upas) of Vanpuilala reported to Edgar of Vanpuilala's death and that his mother Impanee would make amends with the British.
 The upas also voiced concerns about Edgar's posturing when they were not responsible for raiding.
-The truth was that Sukpilal was responsible for the attack on the Sylhet border, while the raids at Nowarbund and Monierkhal were attributed to the true perpetrators, Lalroom and Deuti, respectively.
-The raid in Manipur was attributed to Poiboi instead of Vonpilal.
-Since Vonpilal's tribe was not responsible or hostile, Edgar realized the season was coming to an end, which would not allow the column to travel to distant tribes anymore, encouraging a retreat.
+The truth was that Suakpuilala was responsible for the attack on the Sylhet border, while the raids at Nowarbund and Monierkhal were attributed to the true perpetrators, Lalruma and Doṭhiauva, respectively.
+The raid in Manipur was attributed to Pâwibâwia instead of Vanpuilala.
+Since Vanpuilala's tribe was not responsible or hostile, Edgar realized the season was coming to an end, which would not allow the column to travel to distant tribes anymore, encouraging a retreat.
 Before doing so, Edgar decided to make a show of force at Impanee's village.
 An agreement was reached with the upas of Impanee, and a promise was made to restore captives and refugees.
-Chatter argues that Edgar also retreated on account of realizing the mistake of using unnecessary force on innocent chiefs.
+Chatterjee argues that Edgar also retreated on account of realising the mistake of using unnecessary force on innocent chiefs.
 He returned to Silchar with his column.

 Nuthall commanded his column to advance along the Dhaleswari River.
 From 26 January to 3 February, heavy rains followed, affecting the feasibility of traversing the Lushai Hills.
 The route became impractical after the week long rain.
 Nuthall's column was heavily affected by terrain changes from the heavy rain.
 The inconvenience greatly halted progress and failed to reach the Sylhet Column under Kimble.
-Kimble's Column rapidly advanced through the Lushai Hills and located Sukpilal's settlement.
+Kimble's Column rapidly advanced through the Lushai Hills and located Suakpuilala's settlement.
 Along the way, the party encountered Rangboon's old settlement.
 The settlement had been burned down, with eleven skeletons piled in one spot.
 They navigated along the border of Hill Tipperah to Koilashur.
 The party visited Rangboom's village before travelling further.
-Kemble arrived at camp within sight of Sukpilal and Banaitangi's settlement on 16 March.
+Kemble arrived at camp within sight of Suakpuilala and Banaitangi's settlement on 16 March.
 The party decided to wait one day on Nuthall to arrive.
 They tasked the force with procuring food as supplies had dwindled.
-On 17 March 1869, the column defeated some Lushai warriors from Sukpilal's settlement.
+On 17 March 1869, the column defeated some Lushai warriors from Suakpuilala's settlement.
 Baker and Kimble retreated their force as no sign of Nuthall's force was arriving to reinforce their position.
 A telegram on 21 March confirmed Nuthall's retreat.